XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 immediately use as many connected peers as are available.

 With great power comes great responsibility, however.
-At different times we may be sending more than we are receiving, or vice versa.
+At different times we may be sending more messages than we are receiving, or vice versa.
-We have to strike a balance between our ability to flood peers with messages and their ability to read and respond to those messages.
+We need to strike a balance between our ability to flood peers with messages and their ability to read and respond to those messages.
 If not, then we run the risk of overwhelming our peers in traffic indistinguishable from a denial-of-service attack.